Cray-HPE/docs-csm/operations/image_management/Build_an_Image_Using_IMS_REST_Service.md

     Deleting the job record will delete the underlying Kubernetes job, service, and ConfigMap that were created when the job record was submitted.

 Images built by IMS contain only the packages and settings that are referenced in the Kiwi-NG recipe used to build the image.
 The only exception is that IMS will dynamically install the system's root CA certificate to allow Zypper \(via Kiwi-NG\) to talk securely with the required Nexus RPM repositories.
 Images that are intended to be used to boot a CN or other node must be configured with DNS and other settings that enable the image to talk to vital services.
-A base level of customization is provided by the default Ansible plays used by the Configuration Framework Service \(CFS\) to enable DNS resolution, which are typically run against an image after it is built by IMS.
+A base level of customization is provided by the default
+Ansible plays used by the Configuration Framework Service \(CFS\) to enable DNS resolution; these plays are typically run against an image after it is built by IMS.

-When customizing an image via [Customize an Image Root Using IMS](Customize_an_Image_Root_Using_IMS.md), once chrooted into the image root \(or if using a \`jailed\` environment\), the image will only have access to whatever configuration the image already contains.
+When customizing an image via [Customize an Image Root Using IMS](Customize_an_Image_Root_Using_IMS.md), once in the image root using `chroot` \(or if using a \`jailed\` environment\), the image will only have access to whatever configuration the image already contains.
 In order to talk to services, including Nexus RPM repositories, the image root must first be configured with DNS and other settings.
-That base level of customization is provided by the default Ansible plays used by the CFS to enable DNS resolution.
+That base level of customization is provided by the default Ansible plays used by CFS to enable DNS resolution.